Brawlingbeast/odin-recipes/README.md

-to write pizza/spaggetti sauce recipy. and to practice my curent knowledge on html
+to write pizza/spaggetti sauce recipe. and to practice my curent knowledge on html